 US crude oil movement by rail

-According to the EIA, US crude oil movement by rail averaged 388,000 bpd (barrels per day) in February 2017.
+The EIA added that US crude oil movement by rail averaged at 470,000 bpd (barrels per day) in May 2016.

 The EIA divides the US into five storage regions.
-The crude oil receipts for these regions in February 2017 were as follows:
+The crude oil receipts to these regions for May 2016 are listed below:

-PADD 1, PADD 3, and PADD 5 are the most active for crude-by-rail receipts.
-In contrast, PADD 2 is the most active in regards to outgoing rail shipments.
+PADD 1, PADD3, and PADD 5 are the most active for crude-by-rail receipts.
+On the other hand, PADD 2 is the most active for rail shipments.

 Impact on MLPs

-In the last part of this series, we’ll take a look at why Goldman Sachs downgraded crude oil price forecasts.
+In the next and final part of this series, we’ll take a look at some crude oil price forecasts.